 AXP Changes

-- Refreshed descriptions of each of the program’s six experience areas: The AXP experience areas will no longer be described by a list of 96 tasks.
-Instead, the description of each experience area will be updated to reflect appropriate capabilities described in the Competency Standard for Architects.
-The minimum required hours per experience area will not be impacted.
-Note: AXP Portfolio applicants will still need to associate exhibits with the current AXP’s 96 tasks.
+1. Refreshed descriptions of each of the program’s six experience areas: The description of each AXP experience area was updated to reflect appropriate capabilities described in the Competency Standard for Architects.
+The minimum required hours per experience area were not impacted.
+Note: AXP Portfolio applicants must still associate exhibits with the AXP’s 96 tasks.

 ARE Changes